fossabot/electron-testing/README.md

 A minimalistic boilerplate for [Electron runtime](http://electron.atom.io).
 Tested on Windows, macOS and Linux.

 This project contains only bare minimum of dependencies, to provide you with nice development environment.
-Doesn't impose on you any frontend technologies, so you can pick your favourite.
+Doesn't impose on you any frontend technologies, so you can pick your favorite.

 # Quick start